 1. A new section of the monthly Santa Rosa training group will begin in Spring, 2014.
 Contact us for more information.

 1. Personal vision quests.
 Two vision quests as a participant, the first at the beginning of the training, the second at the end to confirm one's readiness to become a guide.
 The second quest may be undertaken with another qualified organization or guide.

 2. Apprentice quests.
 Two quests as a guide-apprentice, under the supervision and support of Rites of Passage staff.

 3. Training days.
 A series of twelve one-day trainings in Santa Rosa that cover the theory and practice of guiding rites of passage in nature, scheduled as one day per month.
-Alternatively, each year we will offer two five-day training workshops containing the same material as the ongoing training days.
+Alternatively, each year we offer two five-day training workshops containing the same material as the ongoing training days.

 Each training day will present information, theory and practice, including time on the land with assignments that relate to the day's theme.

 1. Rites of Passage and the Hero's Journey

 2. Overview of the Medicine Wheel: spirit, body, soul and mind; aspects of initiation and rebirth.
 Principles of Council.